JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/terms.md

 We also add a `delay` tag, to trick the moderation bot (see comments in code).
 This also ensure clients will not drop the message because there is no occupant with this name.

+We also add some `urn:xmpp:hints` to avoid storing or copying these messages.

 When muc terms are updated, the new terms will be broadcasted.